ShivamKumar2002/big-agi-helm-chart/README.md

 `postgres.enabled`: Enable or disable the deployment of a PostgreSQL instance alongside your Big-AGI application.
 When set to true, a PostgreSQL database will be provisioned.

+`postgres.username`: Required if `enabled` is `true`.
+Specify the username to be used by Big-AGI for connecting.
+It will be created automatically.

+`postgres.password`: Required if `enabled` is `true`.
+Specify the password for username.

 `postgres.mode`: Choose the operational mode of PostgreSQL, which can be either standalone for a single-node deployment or cluster for a multi-node, highly available setup.

 `postgres.cluster.instances`: Define the number of PostgreSQL instances to deploy when operating in cluster mode.